frizzbees/nya/README.md

 Discord Bot written in Pycord

 > Please Note!!
 > This bot is in a very early stage of development.
-It is not reccomended for use at all.
+It is not recomended for use at all.
 > Thank you for your understanding!

 Nya is a general purpose discord bot with many (planned) features, inteded for use in my own servers but could be useful for any.